Sunilpal9401/Power-BI-SQL-Projects/Hotel_Analytics_hospitality_Domain/Readme.md

    4	Pooja Singh	1	     1               1000.00
    1	Ravi Kumar	1	     1               900.00

--Find the city from where the most guests have stayed
+- Find the city from where the most guests have stayed

 ```sql
 SELECT TOP 1
     G.city,